-The Company's existing Wash-hi project (covering an area of 39km2) and Mullaq project (covering an area of 41km2) fall entirely within Block 22B.
+The Company's existing Wash-hi project (covering an area of 39 km2) and Mullaq project (covering an area of 41 km2) fall entirely within the 22A portion of Block 22B.
 Importantly, areas already explored by Alara constitute a substantial part of the upper-crustal rocks of Block 22B.
 This is significant, as the Semail Ophiolite upper-crustal rocks are considered to contain nearly all the VMS-type base metal prospects in Oman.

-Geologically, the mountainous areas of Block 22B include the Semail Nappe.
-The Semail Nappe is now recognised as a Cretaceous ophiolite, exposing the world's best-preserved section of upper mantle, lower- oceanic crust and upper-oceanic crust.
-The Semail Nappe (the Semail Ophiolite) covers almost the entire area of Block 22B (excepting some pre-Ophiolitic sedimentary rocks in the north-western section) and exposes the upper-mantle section, lower-crustal rocks and upper-crustal rocks of the ophiolite sequence, with the upper-crustal rocks mainly being covered by alluvium.
+Geologically, the mountainous areas of Block 22-B include the Semail Nappe.
+The Semail Nappe is now recognized as a Cretaceous ophiolite, exposing the world's best-preserved section of upper mantle, lower- oceanic crust and upper-oceanic crust.
+The Semail Nappe (the Semail Ophiolite) covers almost the entire area of Block 22-B (excepting some pre-Ophiolitic sedimentary rocks in the north-western section) and exposes the upper-mantle section, lower-crustal rocks and upper-crustal rocks of the ophiolite sequence, with the upper-crustal rocks mainly being covered by alluvium.

-There are reports of several old copper workings in the north-western section of the Block, old gold and chromite workings in the northern section and a small number of old iron workings in the western section.

-In general, the upper-oceanic crust of the Semail Ophiolite is known to host copper and gold deposits, whereas the lower-crustal parts and the upper mantle sections are known to host some chromite deposits with minor incidences of PGE mineralisation.
+There are reports of several old copper workings in the north-western section of the Block, old gold and chromium workings in the northern section and a small number of old iron workings in the western section.
+In general, the upper-oceanic crust of the Semail Ophiolite is known to host copper and gold deposits, whereas the lower-crustal parts and the upper mantle sections are known to host some chromite deposits with minor incidences of PGE mineralization.

-Exploration activities in the concession area will not be restricted to discovering base mental deposits, Al Hadeetha Mining LLC will be focussing on all potential commodities including industrial minerals.
-There is no assurance that any new mineralisation will be discovered in Block 22B in economically mineable quantities.
+There is no assurance that any new mineralisation will be discovered in Block 22-B in economically mineable quantities.